argonne-lcf/balsam/docs/tutorial/nwcontainer.rst

 the container** by crafting the commandline arguments on `job.args`.
 This allows the container's OpenMPI to parallelize NWChem across cores without Balsam even knowing about it.
 We can call this `nw_job` function from anywhere (a login node, or inside another running job) to programatically dispatch new NWChem tasks for given input files.
-By invoking this script directly, we can ensure that the corresponding `ApplicationDefinition` named `nwchem` is created.
+By invoking this script directly, we ensure that the corresponding `ApplicationDefinition` named `nwchem` is created.

 Notice that we also associated this App with a postprocessing step and an envscript for setting up the Application's environment.